 The software manages a firm’s finances, almost automatically; so it came as a surprise for this particular lawyer when he noticed a few items glowing red on his monthly reconciliation statement.
 He phoned uLawPractice's technical support line wondering why, only to quickly find out he'd actually hit the jackpot.

 The only thing wrong with his accounting for the month was that he’d forgotten to cash $13,000 worth of cheques to himself for services rendered to clients several months ago.
-He'd already done the job, but forgot to pay himself!
+These were the only outstanding cheques, and they were written to himself!

 This is because uLaw was recently updated, but it was only intended for users in Manitoba.